hews/voter-data/demographics/geographic/README.md

 > For accurate population counts and visual representations of the plan at low levels
 > of geography, the user must have the geographic data files from the OCURD datasets.

+Block Equivalency File.
+For a plan to be posted, the member must provide to the Director of Geographic Information Systems (GIS) an electronic block equivalency file showing the district to which each census block has been assigned.
+The file must be either in dBASE format, such as an export file produced by Maptitude for Redistricting or Autobound, or in ASCII text format.

+a list of "block-precincts" and their assigned / equivalent district…

+Ex.

+<BLOCKGEOID><VTDID>, DISTRICT

 <!--
 https://www.arcgis.com/home/item.html?id=5c1449de4d2b43658afc0937111de7da#overview